The facts of back pain:

 So, how does this happen?

-I think that forward-leaning dysfunctional patterns of sitting, walking and running patterns displace lumbar pressure away from the core muscle to the vertebrae alone, leading to compression of the vertebrae and the nerves between them.
-Over time, the cumulative and often painful effects become more and more problematic as we age.
+I think that forward-leaning dysfunctional patterns of sitting, walking and running patterns displace lumbar pressure away from the core muscles to the vertebrae alone, leading to compression of the vertebrae and the nerves between them.
+Over time, the cumulative and often painful effects become more and more problematic as we age and that pressure continues to build.
+And then, one day… boom.
+You’re in pain all the time.

 What are “core muscles”?

-When engaged, your transversus abdominis (TVA, above) creates a strong, cylindrical “corset”, stabilising your ribcage on top of your hips and spreading load as you move, lift and sit.
+When engaged, your transversus abdominis (“TVA,” above) creates a strong, cylindrical “corset”, stabilising your ribcage on top of your hips and distributing the upwards and downwards loads of your body as you move, bend, lift and sit.

-Having under-active core muscles can put all the forward-leaning weight of your upper body through the very small area of your vertebrae, rather than spreading it out through the whole abdomen.
+Having under-active core muscles can put all of the weight of your upper body through the very small area of your vertebrae, rather than distributing it efficiently through your entire abdomen.

 With under-active muscles in your lower abdomen, including obliques, the force and strength of your butt, leg and back muscles all goes through your lower spine, instead of spreading that load through the whole core.
-Even the slightest mis-placed movement can put enormous forces through the small vertebral discs, and the spinal cord within it.
+Even the slightest misplaced movement can put enormous forces through the small vertebral discs, and your precious spinal cord within it.

-Being slouched forwards in a seated position for long periods naturally switches off your core muscles.
+Being slouched forwards in a seated position for long periods can switch off your core muscles, especially if you lean on your desk.
 Leaning forwards when walking or running does much the same thing.
 All this leaning forwards with under-active core muscles is TERRIBLE for our lumbar spine.

 Here’s one simple trick to change your posture forever.